EnriqueSPR/Bicycle_Rental_Company/README.md

 [**See full project here.**](https://nbviewer.jupyter.org/github/EnriqueSPR/Bicycle_Rental_Company/blob/master/Bike_count_predictor.ipynb)

-**Description**: I will be using a dataset containing information from a bicycle rental company called capital bikeshare located in Washington D.C founded in 2010.
+**Description**: I will be using a dataset containing information from a bicycle rental company called capital bikeshare, which is located in Washington D.C and it was founded in 2010.
 The aim is to use the [data from the past 10 years](https://www.capitalbikeshare.com/system-data) (2010-2020) to develop a model that can predict bicycle usage (Number of trips and total time ride usage) at a given day.

 * **Combined and prepared** all company **data** into a single file containing the number of trips and total time usage for each day a total period of 10 years.